autopilot-team/interview/README.md

 # Autopilot Interview

-Welcome to Autopilot's interview project!
+Welcome to Autopilot's interview!
 This repository is a production-grade environment that mirrors our internal development stack, designed to give you a real taste of what it's like to work with us.